smaclell/smaclell.github.io/_drafts/code-reviews.md

 What are logical issues?
 A problem with the decisions behind the code.
 Maybe something simple like using the wrong value for a constant.
 Another example would be two classes using one another in a confusing way.
-Or misleading comments or parameters.
+Misleading comments or parameters.
+Logical issues center around why choices were made.

 Stopping logical issues is important.
 Your code could compile and pass all the unit tests, but with logical errors it is still broken.
 Logical errors can